 The People of the State of New York v Sorodsky – Brooklyn, New York – Lead Counsel for Post-Trial Proceedings

-Case prosecuted by the Office of Attorney General involving a holistic doctor who was accused of raping his patience during procedures while they were unconscious.
+Case prosecuted by the Office of Attorney General involving a holistic doctor who was accused of raping his patients during procedures while they were unconscious.
 This case is notable for the largest bail ever given by a Judge in New York, $33 million.